 The reason women experience this increased appetite during the first trimester is because they are typically vomiting from morning sickness and leaving their stomachs empty.
 Your appetite likely seems to be increased because the food you are eating is not being absorbed into your body.

+The increased hunger you’re feeling means you need to try to increase your food intake when not nauseous.
 You need to try to navigate the bumpy waters of cravings and aversions to ensure you eat certain healthy foods and keep them down.
 You and your baby need all of those calories.

 Constant Hunger — A Sign of Pregnancy?